-The Clinical Research Education Programs at Icahn School of Medicine offer exceptional training in bioethics, clinical, and translational research for health science professionals interested in developing a career in research.
-Typical applicants include clinical and postdoctoral fellows, junior faculty, nurses, veterinarians, research coordinators, and allied health professionals, as well as MD, MD/PhD, and basic science PhD students who have the foundation to successfully launch clinical and/or translational research careers.
+The Clinical Research Education Programs at the Icahn School of Medicine offer exceptional training in bioethics, clinical, and translational research for health professionals and prospective students interested in developing a career in research.

 Core competencies include:

-- written and oral scientific communication and dissemination skills; and research ethics
+- written and oral scientific communication, dissemination skills, and research ethics

-The CTSA network developed Core Competencies for Clinical and Translational Research to provide guidance in the disclipline of clinical and translational sciences.
+The CTSA network developed Core Competencies for Clinical and Translational Research to provide guidance in the discipline of clinical and translational sciences.

 Master of Science in Clinical Research (MSCR)

 The MSCR is a two-year program that provides an exceptional educational experience to outstanding health professionals.
 The MSCR incorporates graduate coursework including biostatistics, epidemiology, research design, data analysis, and grant writing as well as a mentored clinical research project leading to a master’s thesis.
-While the program is designed to be completed in two years, coursework can be taken over a longer period of time.
+Typical applicants include clinical and postdoctoral fellows, junior faculty, nurses, veterinarians, or research coordinators.